sixeyed/docker-windows-workshop/part-1.md

 - Windows Server container processes run natively on the host, which is why they are so efficient
 - container processes run as an unknown user on the host, so a rogue container process wouldn't be able to access host files or other processes.

-Close the second PowerShell window, and tyope `exit` in the first to exit the interactive Docker session.
+Close the second PowerShell window, and type `exit` in the first to exit the interactive Docker session.

 Now clean up, by removing all containers: